mechanisms/mech-lang/docs/primitive-ideas.md

 ]
 ```

-Another approach is to associate define primitives using a trait:
+Another approach is to define primitives using a trait:

 ```c
 bool: [